Best Homeowners Insurance in Florida (2024)

 Alachua, Clay, Columbia, and Putnam counties all connect in the northern central part of the state and don’t have any coastline.
 Leon County is in Florida’s Panhandle and touches the Georgia border.
 It also doesn’t reach the coast and, notably, contains Florida’s capital, Tallahassee.

-If you’re seeking the cheapest homeowners insurance in Florida, you’ll have to move away from the coast.
+If you’re seeking cheap house insurance in Florida, you’ll have to move away from the coast.
 You must weigh if the cost of missing out on the beaches is worth the savings on home insurance.

 It’s so hard to find affordable homeowners insurance in Florida because of high property values, obfuscating legislation, and the possibility of natural disasters.
 The homeowners insurance market is much more costly for companies, which makes it more expensive for residents.